 Any disclosure will be reported to the Club manager or DSL and will be referred to the local authority children's social care team immediately, following our reporting procedures.

 Recording Suspicions of Abuse and Disclosures

-Staff should make an objective record of any observation or disclosure, supported by the Designated Safeguarding Lead (DSL).
-This must be recorded on the 'Record of allegation' form and if appropriate complete the body map form and the correspondence log.
-The 'Record of allegation' form will include the following;
+Staff should make an objective record of any observation or disclosure, supported by the Club manager or designated safeguarding lead (DSL).
+This record should include and must be recorded on the